-This command instructs the controller to stop/start initialization process on array 1.
-Take Samsung 970 EVO PLUS as an example, create RAID1 init time is about 10 minutes.
+This command instructs the controller to stop/start the initialization process on array 1.
+Take the Samsung 970 EVO PLUS as an example.
+Create a RAID1 init that takes about 10 minutes.

 Create Commands

 This command allows you to create a new RAID array, add a spare disk, or expand/migrate an existing array.